3.9 C

 Architectural splendor of Tyresö Palace

-Tyresö Palace (Tyresö Slott) has a rich history that dates back to the Middle Ages.
+The history of Tyresö Palace is extensive and goes all the way back to the Middle Ages.
 The castle has undergone numerous transformations, most notably by Marquis Claes Lagergren from 1892 until his death in 1930.
 He remodeled Tyresö Palace in a national romantic style, drawing inspiration from the 17th-century castle, making it a prime example of how upper-class fashion and housing demands have evolved over the centuries.

-The main building of Tyresö Palace is approximately 40 meters long, 9 meters wide, and 9.5 meters high, consisting of three floors and two gabled towers.
+The main building is approximately 40 meters long, 9 meters wide, and 9.5 meters high, consisting of three floors and two gabled towers.
 The two detached wings, also about 40 meters long, have two floors each, crowned by two towers with copper-clad spires.

-Integral to the estate is Tyresö Church, a well-preserved example of countryside church architecture from Sweden’s great power era.
+A well-preserved example of rural church architecture from Sweden’s great power era, Tyresö Church is an essential part of the estate.
 Baron Gabriel Gustafsson Oxenstierna, the builder of both the castle and the church, has left a lasting legacy that visitors can admire today.

 Explore the surrounding estate

-Beyond the castle walls, the Tyresö Slott estate offers a vast expanse of natural beauty, making it a haven for outdoor enthusiasts and nature lovers alike.
+Beyond the castle walls, the Tyresö Palace estate offers a vast expanse of natural beauty, making it a haven for outdoor enthusiasts and nature lovers alike.
 Trails wind through surrounding forests, offering opportunities for hiking, birdwatching, and picnicking amidst tranquil surroundings.
-The nearby Tyresö Nature Reserve, with its diverse flora and fauna, provides a captivating backdrop for exploration and relaxation.
+The nearby Tyresta Nature Reserve, with its diverse flora and fauna, provides a captivating backdrop for exploration and relaxation.

 Visitor information